the-turing-way/the-turing-way/book/website/ethical-research/ethics-case-study.md

 Research ethics committees (RECs), also known as institutional review boards (IRBs), exist within institutions to scrutinise the ethical implications of their research projects.
 RECs have historically focused on projects that involve human participants, meaning that they often prioritise the well-being of those involved in research projects.
 RECs are also a useful mechanism for the mitigation of reputational damage for their institutions, as they can ensure that research is conducted within the law.
-RECs are also well-positioned to improve the state of scientific inquiry.
+Further, RECs are well-positioned to improve the state of scientific inquiry.
 This is because they can provide ethical oversight to expert researchers who do not have sufficient bandwidth to deeply reflect on the ethical questions their work raises.
 This is not to liberate the researcher of their ethical responsibilities -- ultimately, they make the decisions as to how to conduct their work -- but to provide support in respect to these questions.
 Whilst there is a great deal of complexity involved in holding individuals accountable in scientific projects, this chapter assumes that RECs seek to improve how science is conducted at large.